rishabh1125/nlp-1.2-context-lebelling/README.md

 1. Data exploration: learn about dataset.
 It’s fields, presence of null values, etc.
 1. Extract labels using dependency parsing.
 The labels will be of format -> “{adjective} {adj-head}”.
 For example - “pretty dress”,”strange fit”.
 1. These labels will now be filtered out ->
   - First, we will filter labels by count.
-Data with very low count (<10 values and present in <5 ids).
+Data with very low count (<10 values and present in <2 ids).
   - Filter label by semantics:
-     - Should be semantically similar to chosen target words (dress, product, ecommerce)
+     - Should be semantically similar to chosen target words (dress, product, ecommerce) - _words decided via hit and trial._
       - Eliminate synonymous pairs (when 2 labels mean synonymous things).
 1. Manual elimination of irrelevant pairs.
+1. Finding pairs by searching for synonym of topics (noun in the label) in sentence, in that case, we will run all the labes with noun in it and find best match to review by cosine similarity.  - _Using sentence_transformers for encoding._
-1. Using cosine similarity and threshold confidence between labels and feedbacks to map labels to feedbacks.
+1. Using cosine similarity and threshold confidence between encoded labels and feedbacks to map labels to feedbacks.
 1. Handle trivial cases where no text feedback is there or none of the labels passed the threshold.